drwhut/tabletop-club/docs/general/running_a_server.rst

 address is:

 * On Windows, open a command prompt and run the ``ipconfig`` command.
-You can identify the address of the computer by looking for the "IPv4 Address" entry.
+You can identify the address of the computer by looking for the :guilabel:`IPv4 Address` entry.

 * On macOS / Linux / \*BSD, open a terminal and run the ``ifconfig`` command.
-  You can identify the address of the computer by looking for what comes after "inet", but making sure it isn't ``127.0.0.1`` (that is how your computer addresses itself, not how other computers on the network address it).
+  You can identify the address of the computer by looking for what comes after :guilabel:`inet`, but making sure it isn't ``127.0.0.1`` (that is how your computer addresses itself, not how other computers on the network address it).

-Once you know this address, you can tell the other players to enter ``<IP_ADDRESS>:<PORT>`` (e.g. ``192.168.1.8:26271``) in the main menu, next to the "Join game" button.
+Once you know this address, you can tell the other players to enter ``<IP_ADDRESS>:<PORT>`` (e.g. ``192.168.1.8:26271``) in the main menu, next to the :guilabel:`Join game` button.
 They can then click that button to join your server!

 Online multiplayer